Hickory: Ecology

 The hickory leaf stem gall phylloxera (Phylloxera caryaecaulis) also uses the hickory tree as a food source.
 Phylloxeridae are related to aphids and have a similarly complex life cycle.
 Eggs hatch in early spring and the galls quickly form around the developing insects.
 Phylloxera galls may damage weakened or stressed hickories, but are generally harmless.
-Deformed leaves and twigs can rain down from the tree in the spring as squirrels break off infected tissue and eat the galls, possibly for the protein content or because the galls are fleshy and tasty to the squirrels.
+Deformed leaves and twigs can rain down from the tree in the spring as squirrels break off infected tissue and eat the galls, possibly for the protein content or because the galls are fleshy and favored by squirrels.
 The pecan gall curculio (Conotrachelus elegans) is a true weevil species also found feeding on galls of the hickory leaf stem gall phylloxera.

 The banded hickory borer (Knulliana cincta) is also found on hickories.

 Uses

 Nutrition

 Dried hickory nuts are 3% water, 18% carbohydrates, 13% protein, and 64% fats.
 In a 100 g reference amount, dried hickory nuts supply 2749 kJ of food energy, and are a rich source (20% or more of the Daily Value, DV) of several B vitamins and dietary minerals, especially manganese at 220% DV.